Sergio Garcia wins the Masters, ends drought at the majors - News 12 Now

 Garcia got rid of the demons and the doubts with two big moments on the par 5s — one a par, the other an eagle — in closing with a 3-under 69.
 It was never easy until the end, when Rose sent his drive into the trees on the 18th hole in the playoff, punched out and failed to save par from 15 feet.

+He crouched in disbelief, both fists clenched and shaking, and he shouted above the loudest roar of the day.

-Rose, who also closed with a 69, lovingly patted Garcia’s cheek before they embraced.
+Rose, who also closed with a 69, graciously patted Garcia’s cheek before they embraced.
 Rose then tapped Garcia on the heart, which turned out to be a lot bigger than anyone realized.

-“Ser-gee-oh!
-Ser-gee-oh!” the delirious gallery chanted to Garcia, who couldn’t contain his emotion.

 All that Spanish passion was on display, raw as ever, this time sheer joy.